 - (1) Upon a delay in the performance of a monetary obligation, the obligee may require the obligor to pay interest on the delay (penalty for late payment) for the period as of the time the obligation falls due until conforming performance is rendered.
 The interest rate specified in § 94 of this Act plus eight per cent per year shall be the rate of penalty for late payment.
 If a contract prescribes payment of interest exceeding the rate provided by law, the interest rate prescribed by the contract shall be the rate of penalty for late payment.
 [RT I, 05.04.2013, 1 entry into force 15.04.2013] - (2) If the time for performance of a monetary obligation is not set, including in the case of claims for the compensation of damage or for delivery of the object of unjust enrichment or for delivery arising from withdrawal, the penalty for late payment on the money owed shall be calculated as of the time when the obligee informed the obligor of the claim or filed an action to collect the money or a petition for application of expedited procedure in the matter of payment order.
-If the date of making the payment of the charge is not set in the case of a mutual contract, the penalty for late payment shall be calculated on the charge as of the expiry of the term provided for in subsection 82(1) of this Act.
+If the date of making the payment of the charge is not set in the case of a mutual contract, the penalty for late payment shall be calculated on the charge as of the expiry of the term provided for in subsection 821(1) of this Act.

-(3) If a person is to be compensated for expenses incurred by the person, payment of a penalty for late payment on such expenses may be required as of the time the expenses were incurred.
+[RT I, 06.12.2010, 1 entry into force 05.04.2011] - (3) If a person is to be compensated for expenses incurred by the person, payment of a penalty for late payment on such expenses may be required as of the time the expenses were incurred.
 If expenses are related to a thing to be delivered to a person who is required to compensate for such expenses, the person is not required to pay a penalty for late payment for the time for which the person entitled to receive compensation retains the fruits of the thing or other benefit arising therefrom.

-- (4) An obligor is not required to pay a penalty for late payment for the time the obligor is unable to perform the obligation thereof due to a delay in acceptance by the obligee or for the time the obligor legitimately withholds performance of the obligation. - (5) If the damage caused by a delay in performance exceeds the penalty for the delay, compensation for the sum which exceeds the penalty for late payment may be claimed if a claim for compensation for damage exists.
-Regardless of the payment of the penalty, the obligee may require compensation from the obligor for any reasonable expenses of debt collection caused by the delay.
+- (4) An obligor is not required to pay a penalty for late payment for the time the obligor is unable to perform the obligation thereof due to a delay in acceptance by the obligee or for the time the obligor legitimately withholds performance of the obligation. - (5) If the damage caused by a delay in performance exceeds the penalty for late payment, compensation for the sum which exceeds the penalty for late payment may be claimed if a claim for compensation for damage exists.
+[RT I, 11.03.2015, 1 entry into force 01.10.2015] - (6) A penalty for late payment shall not be charged for a delay in the payment of interest, including penalty for late payment, or other charge for use of money.
+Agreements which derogate from such requirement to the detriment of the obligor are void.